 For patients considering arm lift surgery, they would start with a consultation.
 Dr. Delgado asks the patient to discuss his/her concerns about the appearance of the arms during this appointment.
 In addition, he will explain the variables that will affect the procedure, such as age, size of the arms and condition of the skin.
-He may use digital photography and computer imaging to facilitate the discussion, as computer imaging can show the location of the incisions and generate a realistic image of the outcome.
+He may use digital photography and computer imaging to facilitate the discussion, as computer imaging can show the location of the incisions and generate a visual approximation of the outcome.

 The patient will be given a comprehensive booklet that lists instructions for both before and after surgery care; there is detailed information about medications.
 For example, the booklet explains that all anti-inflammatory products, including aspirin and products that contain aspirin, must be stopped 14 days before and 14 days after surgery, these compounds can interfere with the blood’s ability to clot.
 However, Tylenol (acetaminophen) is safe to take.
 But, do not exceed 1 gram over 4 hours or 4 grams per day from all sources since this can cause liver damage.